Lead Writer: Kieran Morgan | Peer Reviewer/s: John New | Managing Editor: Kieran Morgan

 We’ve drawn on these sources to identify the principles that are your responsibility as the technical writer, which we explain in detail in this section.
 The others are (mostly) the responsibility of the document controller or knowledge manager—the roles accountable for maintaining the integrity of the overall document control system.
 These principles aren’t discussed in depth, as they’re beyond the scope of this book.

-What Does That Mean Icon What Does That Mean?
+What Does That Mean? |

-A document that requires control throughout its lifecycle.
+Document Control The process of managing documents through the phases of their lifecycle.
+Controlled Document A document that requires control throughout its lifecycle.
 It features a unique identifier and approval details.
-Using an incorrect version of this document could lead to quality, safety, or compliance issues.
+Using an incorrect version of this document could lead to quality, safety, or compliance issues. |

 4.1.
 Principle 1: Identification